robgoyal/CS_Notes/Summer_2017_CS_Notes.md

 |long long| 8|
 |char*, int*, etc| 4 or 8|

-The last line is 4 or 8 because it depends if its a 32 bit system or 64 bit system.
-That's how much memory you could there
+The last line is 4 or 8 bytes because it depends if its a 32 bit system or 64 bit system.

+The size of data types is highly dependent on the machine so an int may not always be 4 bytes.
+It could be 8 bytes as well.

+Doubles provide a higher precision than floats and the C compiler will generally convert a float to a double unless you append f or F at the end of a floating point number (32.4f).

+A char is a 1 byte variable which can be represented by Ascii values.

 #### Pointers